datadesk/census-error-analyzer/README.md

 #### Test statistical difference

-Returns True or False whether two values, considering their respective margins of error, are statistically different.
+Returns `True` or `False` whether two values, considering their respective margins of error, are statistically different.
+The Census Bureau advises that this test be conducted for all comparisons.

 Accepts two lists, each expected to be a pair with the value first and the margin of error second.